avnet-iotconnect/iotc-python-greengrass-sdk/README.md

 >[!TIP]
 > For example, if the current version of the demo in this repo is ```2.1.0```, it is recommended to make your modified versions ```2.1.1``` and then ```2.1.2```, etc.

-After all of your modifications are saved, enter your IoTConnect CPID and Environment as shown here:
+After all of your modifications are saved, enter your /IOTCONNECT CPID and Environment as shown here:

 ```shell
 export IOTC_ENV=YourENV